5 Ways to Lose Weight, Balance Hormones, and Get Healthier in the New Year

 Environmental toxins, such as BPA (found in plastic products) and other chemicals known as persistent organic pollutants (or POPs), have been shown to increase the risk of weight gain and even type 2 diabetes.
 Chemicals, fragrances, dyes, artificial flavors, plastics, genetically modified ingredients, and parabens are called xeno "fake" estrogens and are a class of endocrine disruptors that “bind” or attach themselves to the receptor sites of target tissues in the body.
 They then mimic and overstimulate hormone activity.
 It’s important to note that the household products most families use daily emit chemicals that can increase your risk for developing hormone imbalances and obesity.
 To date, there are about 1,000 chemicals found in man-made products that are suspected to disrupt hormone levels!
 So, it’s important to be aware of them and switch to non-toxic alternatives where possible.
 Easy ways to start shopping less toxic include shopping organic when possible.
 If you want to go 100%, then by all means go for it.
 Otherwise, shoot for a number like 80% organic when you can.
 Use the Use the Clean 15 & Dirty Dozen to help you prioritize where to start and avoid products with pesticides that can disrupt healthy hormones.
 The beauty and skincare industries have come a long way in recent years, but there are still many cosmetics and skincare products that can contain hormone-harming ingredients.
 Look for high-performing brands free of known toxins and chemicals or you can even experiment with your own homemade DIY recipes!
 Lastly, don’t feel like “everything must go right now”.
 Instead, start by replacing the products you use most often, and then begin replacing others as they run out!
 Did you just finish up your last bottle of windex?
 Slathered on the last bit of drug store lotion?
 Now would be a great time to replace those products with a clean alternative.
 This staggered replacement approach will prove to be less stressful than an “all or nothing - all at once” approach.

 Testing your hormones (in saliva) to get to the root of your imbalances can also help you to understand where your weight gain may be stemming from and what hormonal imbalances may be contributing.
 MRC’s “Body in Balance” program includes this testing as well as a guide to rebalance - all tailored to your unique body and hormones.
-Coupled with professional support and accountability from your coach, you’re sure to be able to make positive, long-lasting changes with the most amount of ease.
-Connect with a Weight Loss Coach today to learn more about how MRC can help you find relief and restore hormone imbalances!
+Coupled with professional support and accountability from your coach, you’re sure to be able to make positive, livable changes with more ease than doing nothing at all.
+Connect with a Weight Loss Coach today to learn more about how MRC can help you find relief and support healthy hormone balance!

 SHARE THIS BLOG